Archaeology Cafés in Metro Phoenix

 This schedule is subject to change

-Dr. Scott Ortman (University of Colorado) joins us for our November café.
-This season’s theme is “Connections.”
-Archaeology Café is an informal forum where adults can learn more about the Southwest’s deep history and speak directly to experts.
-We have based Archaeology Café on the science pub or science cafe model that developed in Europe […]more...
+We round out our Phoenix café season with a presentation by Lewis Borck: “Discussing the Edge of Salado: Connections and Disconnections” Archaeology Café is an informal forum where adults can learn more about the Southwest’s deep history and speak directly to experts.
+We have based Archaeology Café on the science pub or science cafe model […]more...